waynodiablo/Oystercard/yelpv2.md

 and install it with `bundle install`.

-The run the Devise generator:
+Then run the Devise generator:

 `$ bin/rails g devise:install`